mapbender/mb-test-applications/README.md

 layertree_dialog.yml
 layertree_wo_groups_naked.yml:

+legend_naked: Pure legend application.
+legend_sidepane: Application with a legend embedded in the sidepane.
+All options are set "true". legend.yml: Standard legend application.

 lineruler_immediate:false_yml: LineRuler application with button in toolbar.
 It does not calculate the drawn line length immediately. lineruler_immediate_true.yml: LineRuler application with button in toolbar.
 It does calculate the drawn line length immediately. lineruler_naked.yml: Pure LineRuler with button in toolbar and additional options commented out in .yml (for testing).